The Louvre Museum

 Common mistakes to avoid

 Most visitors walk too close and study one face at a time.
 Step back first; the logic of the scene only works at full width.
-Also, don’t follow a Mona Lisa-only route and leave the Denon Wing immediately afterward, or you’ll miss one of the Louvre’s clearest examples of art as state power.
+Also, don’t follow a Mona Lisa-only route and leave the Denon Wing immediately afterwards, or you’ll miss one of the Louvre’s clearest examples of art as state power.

-Best tickets to experience Coronation of Napoleon
+Best tickets to experience the 'Coronation of Napoleon'

 Ticket typeWhy choose it